twoojoo/node-smart-queues/README.md

 ## Stateful

-Smart Queues use an in memory storage system by default (not crash safe), but you can change this by setting by using a different storage system:
+Smart Queues use an in memory storage system by default (not crash safe), but you can change this setting by using a different storage system.

 ### File System Storage